-Rosh Hashanah 2020 • 5781
+Yom Kippur 2020 • 5781

 Maryland Hillel wants to provide a meaningful High Holiday experience while keeping the health of our community in mind.
 Spots are limited for all programs, advanced sign-up is required, and priority will be given to current UMD students.
 You must sign up by September 27 at 11 AM for all Yom Kippur events.

 The health and safety guidelines of the University of Maryland and Maryland Hillel must be followed at all events.
 These include, but are not limited to, mandatory mask-wearing while not eating and social distancing of 6 feet.
 Maryland Hillel, in partnership with the University of Maryland, strongly urges students to remain on campus for the duration of the holidays.
 We know it’s a great deal to ask families to sacrifice their time together, but in the interests of public health, we must dissuade people from unnecessary travel.
 In the event that students insist on any form of travel over this period, we ask that you then stay home for the duration of the holidays.

 - Reform: A variety of online options for Reform students with Ruach.

 - Conservative: Conservative-style services via a livestream with Princeton Hillel.
 You must sign up by September 25 at 12 PM.

 In-Person (Services & Activities): Come together for on-campus services.
 Weather permitting, services and events will take place outside with indoor spaces available as backups.
 Locations will be shared via email prior to the start of the holiday.
 Sign up to attend any and all of these in-person events.

-Meals: Dine with us during Rosh Hashanah.
+Meals: Dine with us before and after Yom Kippur.

 If you need a High Holiday exemption letter, submit this form.
 You should make appropriate arrangements with your professors, prior to missing class.
 Please allow 3-5 days for requests to be processed and prepared.